-Black women in El Paso sought admission to National American Woman Suffrage Association - Ballot from the first election that Texas women could vote
+- Ballot from the first election that Texas women could vote This unused "souvenir" ballot from the first election that Texas women could vote in 1918.
+"The first ballot the women had to scratch in a primary election." - 2 Life magazine suffrage cartoon "Four Voters," a pro-suffrage cartoon by illustrator Orson Lowell - Letters about the African American suffrage movement Black women in El Paso sought admission to National American Woman Suffrage Association - The fashion of suffrage

-This unused "souvenir" ballot from the first election that Texas women could vote in 1918.
-"The first ballot the women had to scratch in a primary election." - A suffrage speech A hand written letter by Mariana Folsom a Unitarian pastor who led a grassroots suffrage movement in Texas in the 1880-1890s
+As women broke away from traditional expectations, fashion reflected their changing place in society - A suffrage speech A hand written letter by Mariana Folsom a Unitarian pastor who led a grassroots suffrage movement in Texas in the 1880-1890s